WELCOME TO THE COUNSELORS' CORNER

 Meet Your Counselors:

-Ms. Hartman is originally from Ohio!
+Mrs. LeClair is originally from Ohio!
 GO BUCKS!
 She earned her bachelors degree in special education from Walsh University and went back to school to earn her masters degree in school counseling.
-In 2015 she relocated to the Charlotte area with her fiancé RJ and her furbabies Barley and Koko.
-She is planning an October wedding and cannot wait to be Mrs. LeClair!
-Ms. Hartman has always had a passion for helping children and is looking forward to another great year as a Lake Wylie Pirate!
+In 2015 she relocated to the Charlotte area with her husband RJ and her furbabies Barley and Koko.
+She has always had a passion for helping children and is looking forward to another great year as a Lake Wylie Pirate!

 Ms. Dreana Baker